 STL has in place a reinsurance treaty with STGC providing excess loss cover in respect of large claims.
-It also reinsures most of its business in the Bahamas.
-With the exception of one large risk, this is also reinsured with STGC.
-The large risk is reinsured with STGC and three other reinsurers.
-All of the reinsurance is included in the balance sheet as both an asset and a liability.
-The net effect is close to zero.
-In addition, allowance is made within the SCR counterparty default module for the risk of default by any of the reinsurance partners.
+It also reinsures a large proportion of its business in the Bahamas.
+The largest risks in the Bahamas are subject to quota share treaties with STGC or third-party reinsurers.
+Allowance is made within the SCR counterparty default module for the risk of default by any of the reinsurance partners.